Published April, 2020 by in Uncategorized

 Deepfakes make it easier to manipulate or fake real peoples’ voices, faces and actions as well as the ability to claim any video or audio is fake.
 They have become a critical concern for celebrities and politicians, and for many ordinary women worldwide.
-As they become easier to make, vulnerable communities worldwide need to prepare.
+As they become easier to make, WITNESS advocates for responses to harms now and preparation for future threats that center vulnerable populations globally.
 In this backgrounder we explore:

 - Technologies: What are the key technologies and what can they do?